 Let’s Fill In The Gaps

 What exactly is Medigap coverage?
-Medigap is Medicare Supplement Insurance that we say helps “fill in the gaps” in Original Medicare.
+Medigap is Medicare Supplement Insurance Plans that we say helps “fill in the gaps” in Original Medicare.
 It’s sold by private companies and pays for close to all of the costs for covered health services and supplies.
-Medigap plans can help pay for remaining health care costs like copayments, coinsurance, and deductibles.
+Medigap (Medicare Supplement Insurance) plans can help pay for remaining out of pocket expenses and health care costs like copayments, coinsurance, and deductibles.

-Some Medigap plans cover services that Original Medicare doesn’t like medical care when you travel outside of the U.S. If you have Original Medicare and you purchase a Medigap policy, Medicare will pay its share of the Medicare-Approved Amount for covered health care costs and then your Medigap insurance company pays its share.
+A Medicare supplement plan (also known as Florida Medicare Advantage Plans) can cover services that Original Medicare doesn’t like medical care when you travel outside of the U.S. If you have Original Medicare and you purchase a Medigap policy, Medicare will pay its share of the Medicare-Approved Amount for covered health care costs and then your Medigap insurance company pays its share.
+What are the best Florida medicare supplement plans?

 Know Before You Go (and purchase a Medigap policy)

-There are a few things to keep in mind when purchasing a Medigap policy:
+There are a few things to keep in mind when purchasing a Medigap plan or Medigap policy:

 - You must have Original Medicare (Part A & B).